Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ## 5. Acceptable Use Policy

 ### Permitted Uses
-You may use Canvas LM to:
+You may use Canvs LM to:
 -  Study and review your course materials
 -  Ask questions about enrolled courses
 -  Organize and manage course PDFs